Get a property identification code

-The information is kept by the Department of Primary Industry and Resources in the Northern Territory (NT), or its counterparts in other states and territories, and is permanently registered against a specific parcel of land.
+The information is kept by the Department of Industry, Tourism and Trade in the Northern Territory (NT), or its counterparts in other states and territories, and is permanently registered against a specific parcel of land.

 In the NT, PICs begin with the letter T, for Territory, followed by three more letters, followed by four numbers - eg: TCDG0066.